rachlllg/rachlllg.github.io/docs/_projects/2023-Evaluating_the_impact_of_BMI_on_Cholesterol.markdown

       </tbody>
     </table>
   </pre>
-  <p>We also considered the possibility of diet and physical activities as omitted variables, but as an individual's diet and physical activities directly contribute to their BMI, the effect of diet and physical activities was already reflected by BMI.
+  <p>In addition to familial hypercholesterolemia and drinking habits, we also considered the possibility of diet and physical activities as omitted variables, but as an individual's diet and physical activities directly contribute to their BMI, the effect of diet and physical activities was already reflected by BMI.
 Therefore, we do not believe diet and physical activities are omitted variables in our analysis.</p>
   <h5 class='mb-3'><u>Reverse Causality</u></h5>
   <p>We also acknowledge the possibility of reverse causality, where an individual's cholesterol ratio could affect their glycohemoglobin levels.
 Although the relationship between high cholesterol and diabetes is under debate, we recognize that the positive reverse causality bias could result in overconfident estimates.
 We do not believe BMI is an outcome variable of any covariates in our model.</p>
   <h5 class='mb-3'><u>Explanatory Power</u></h5>